ivp11/Body-Heat-Map-/README.md

 The interactive widget can be deleted or grayed out and will not affect the rest of the code.

+Here you will find the code, the silhoutte I used, and a finished product example.

+If you use a different silhoutte you will need to redefine the locations of the body parts.

 I am open to any suggestions to making this better, I am still new to this!